WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/p.md

 ## personally identifiable information
 ## phone
 ## photo

+OK to use as an abbreviation for *photograph*.
+You can also refer to photos as *images* or *pictures*.

+Don't use as a verb.
+Instead, use *photograph* or *take a picture*.

 ## PHP

 Initialism for *Hypertext Preprocessor* (earlier called *Personal Home Page*).
 Use uppercase.